 Discussion

-In this study, we identified that radio-tagged juvenile Chinook salmon selected for slower stream velocities than was typically available in the lower Lemhi River during the late fall and winter months; and further, selected for slow-water channel unit types, including pools and off-channel areas, at a higher rate than those types were available.
+In this study, we identified that radio-tagged juvenile Chinook salmon selected for slower stream velocities and slightly deeper areas than were typically available in the lower Lemhi River during the late fall and winter months; and further, selected for slow-water channel unit types, including pools and off-channel areas, at a higher rate than those types were available.
 Additionally, we identified that juveniles selected for locations with adjacent cover (of any type), regardless of the reach-scale sinuosity of the river.
 We did not identify a pattern regarding the selection (or not) of locations with available concealment habitat.
 In the following, we further discuss these results and potential limitations of our dataset that should be considered during interpretation.

 Habitat Availability Power Analysis